educates/educates-on-kind/README.md

 cp $HOME/.letsencrypt/config/live/${INGRESS_DOMAIN}/privkey.pem educates-resources/${INGRESS_DOMAIN}-tls.key
 ```

-If you need to make the local iamge registry accessible on your local
+If you need to make the local image registry accessible on your local
 network so you can push images to it from another machine, you can add:

 ```